-Fall is a wonderful time to be active in the yard.
-Every homeowner should be making a conscious effort to enjoy the autumn to the fullest before winter season falls upon them.
+Fall is a beautiful time to be active in the yard.
+Every homeowner should be making a conscious effort to enjoy the autumn to the fullest before the winter season falls upon them.
 However, it’s important not to lose sight of the work and tasks that must be done to prepare your property for the winter and spring seasons to come.

-In this article we explore 6 common tasks that we recommend all property owners complete this fall season:
+In this article, we explore 6 common tasks that we recommend all property owners complete this fall season:

 1. Overseed your lawn

 If you’re finding that your lawn hasn’t grown thick enough, you may want to overseed the lawn.
-Overseeding should be done in early fall, which is necessary for seed germination.
+Overseeding should be done in early fall, which is necessary for germination.
 With fall germination, the young grass will need 2-3 months to repair itself before temperatures drop too low and growth stops.

 2. Add fresh paint to your exterior home